aya-prover/aya-prover-docs/src/blog/lang-exts.md

 So, we will not introduce any "feature" flags, and will have only one base library.
 Aya will be one language, its features are its features.
 If we decide on removing a feature, then we remove it from the language (not going to keep it as an optional flag).
-If we decide on adding a feature, we add it and it should be available without any options.
+If we decide on adding a feature, we add it, and it should be available without any options.

 It should still be encouraged to add some fancy, experimental features, but I think